 It was not until 1970 that the sport became officially known as netball in New Zealand.
 Referees became known as umpires.

 By then, the game had moved from grass to asphalt outdoor courts.
-It was played by school teams and competitive club sides, and housewives and mothers participated in social mid-week fixtures also allowed housewives and mothers to participate, bringing their children to the courts.
+It was played by school teams and competitive club sides, and housewives and mothers participated in social mid-week fixtures, bringing their children to the courts.
 In 1976 there were more than 6,000 senior teams and 2,800 primary-school teams in New Zealand.

 In the 1980s the national association made a concerted effort to raise the profile of netball.
 In 1989 the first executive director was appointed, and in 1990 the association changed its name to Netball New Zealand.
 The national team became known as the Silver Ferns.
-In 2012 Netball New Zealand worked with 12 regions to administer, promote and develop the game nationwide.
+In 2019 Netball New Zealand worked with five zones and 83 centres to administer, promote and develop the game nationwide.
 About 350,000 New Zealanders played netball.

 New Zealand has been at the forefront of changes and developments in the international game.
 Netball New Zealand works to foster the game offshore, particularly in the Oceania region.
 From 2010 the Pacific Netball Partnership between Netball New Zealand, Netball Australia, the Oceania Netball Federation and the Australian government provided more than $3 million in funding and support over four years to build netball facilities and deliver coaching and development programmes throughout the Pacific.

 Basketball became extremely popular after the Second World War, and in some places the number of girls wanting to participate in Saturday competitions was overwhelming.
-In Greymouth in the 1950s there were not enough courts, so until more were built, the main street was blocked and converted to three netball courts on winter Saturday afternoons.
+In Greymouth in the 1950s there were not enough courts, so until more were built, the main street was blocked off and converted into three outdoor basketball courts on winter Saturday afternoons.

-New Zealand children can start playing netball from the age of five, and some New Zealanders play right through to masters grade.
-There is strong Māori and Pacific Island participation, which has an enduring influence on the style of the game, particularly in terms of fluid movement and sleight of hand.
+New Zealand children can start playing netball at the age of five, and some people play right through to masters grade.
+There is strong Māori and Pasifika participation, which has an enduring influence on the style of the game, particularly in terms of fluid movement and sleight of hand.
 Social netball is popular, as are the more recent incarnations of the game – indoor netball and summer leagues.
 Both have mixed grades.

 While netball is a predominantly female game, the New Zealand Men’s and Mixed Netball Association continues to grow in strength.
 It had its origins in the New Zealand Men’s Netball Association, formed in 1984 soon after men began playing the sport in New Zealand.
 The association amalgamated with Netball New Zealand in 1996.

 In 2012 there were 15 teams competing in a national tournament.
-Since 1985 New Zealand and Australia have played a trans-Tasman series every second year.
+From 1985 New Zealand and Australia played a trans-Tasman series every second year.

 Men’s netball is played in 14 countries, but receives less attention from sponsors and spectators than the women’s version of the sport.
-Men’s netball has yet to gain membership of the International Federation of Netball Associations (IFNA).
+Men’s netball has yet to gain membership of the International Netball Federation (INF).

-There are a number of male umpires of the women’s game at the highest level.
+A number of men umpire women’s games at the highest level.

-From the mid-1920s the main domestic competition was the annual Dominion Tournament between provinces, and the premier trophy was the New Zealand Cup.
-In 1932, because of increasing numbers of teams, the tournament was split into two grades, in 1936 into three and in 1958 into four.
+From the mid-1920s the main domestic competition was the annual Dominion Tournament between provinces.
+The premier trophy was the New Zealand Cup.
+Because of increasing numbers of teams, the tournament was split into two grades in 1932, three in 1936 and four in 1958.

-In 2012 the national netball championship continued this tradition.
+In the 2010s the national netball championship continued this tradition.
 It featured the top regional sides, and there were corresponding age-group championships.
 There was also a national secondary schools competition and a trans-Tasman secondary school tournament.

-Since 2008 one of the highest-profile domestic events has been the Lois Muir Challenge, involving the most promising New Zealand players and acting as a feeder for ANZ Championship teams.
+From 2008 one of the highest-profile domestic events was the Lois Muir Challenge, involving the most promising New Zealand players and acting as a feeder for ANZ Championship teams.
 In the later 2010s this development competition became the Beko Netball League.

 The 2008 introduction of the ANZ Championship – a joint initiative by Netball New Zealand and Netball Australia – took the sport into a new semi-professional era, and further lifted the profile of the game in Australasia.
-Involving the top echelon of players in five franchise teams from each country, the competition was played on either side of the Tasman over four months, with more than 11 million television viewers and live attendance figures of 224,000 across a season.
+Involving the top echelon of players in five franchise teams from each country, the competition was played on either side of the Tasman over four months, with more than 11 million television viewers and 224,000 spectators across a season.